“Leadership is best taught by a leader.” An African Proverb

 Dr. Geneva Jones Williams is a powerful change agent.

-She is a spark that ignites change in communities, classrooms and corporations.
-She is cited among those “game changers” in Detroit that gets things done in the community through collaboration – using her oft-called-upon confident communication skills.
+She is a spark that ignites change and positively impacts communities, classrooms and corporations.
+She is cited among the Top 100 women influencers or “game changers” in Detroit that get things done in the community through collaboration – using her oft-called-upon confident communication skills, to the tune of over $100 million dollars raised.

 A defining moment came when, as a teenager, her family received hate mail and had crosses on her family’s front lawn saying “get out” of their home in New Jersey.
 Inspired by her father’s tireless role as courageous civil rights leader, leadership became an emphasis of Dr. Geneva’s [Williams] career.